 Hello!
-Todays featured designer is Alejandra Oyervides and her brand Ale-O!
-I have had the pleasure of seeing her collections shown on the runway a few times now, including her latest show “Two Souls” that took place right here in Portland this past Friday night.
+Today's featured Ethical Fashion Festival designer is Alejandra Oyervides of Aleomoda and how she Creates a Slow Fashion Movement!
+I have had the pleasure of seeing her collections shown on the runway a few times now, including her latest collection; Terra-Grounded in Nature at FashioNXT.
+The collection was paired with headpieces from Just Joey Rose, which created a stunning combination of textures and colors.

 IFD: How did you end up in Portland?

 I am from Monterrey, Mexico, and came here to study the language, art, and fashion.
-Portland captures my heart with all its beautiful nature scenes, its friendly people, and how conscious people are about to care our planet.
+Portland captures my heart with all its beautiful nature scenes, its friendly people, and how conscious people are about caring about our planet.

 The Two Souls Collection: